Hunter Dozier Player Props: Royals vs. Rangers

 Hunter Dozier At The Plate

-- Dozier is hitting .138 with a home run and a walk.
+- Dozier has a home run and a walk while batting .125.

-- In four of nine games this year, Dozier got a hit, but only one each time.
+- Dozier has gotten a hit in four of 10 games this year, but he has no multi-hit games.

-- Dozier has picked up an RBI twice this year, but just one in each of those games.
+- Dozier has driven in a run twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.